Aliases for POLR3G Gene

 GeneCards Summary for POLR3G Gene

 POLR3G (Polymerase (RNA) III Subunit G) is a Protein Coding gene.
 Diseases associated with POLR3G include leukemia, acute myelomonocytic, somatic, somatic.
-Among its related pathways are Gene Expression and Metabolism.
+Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Epstein-Barr virus infection.
 GO annotations related to this gene include DNA-directed RNA polymerase activity and RNA polymerase III activity.
 An important paralog of this gene is ENSG00000280778.

 UniProtKB/Swiss-Prot for POLR3G Gene